-A virtual private network (VPN) allows remote users to securely connect to a private server from any location.
-For example, employees on the road or working from home can use VPNs to securely connect to the office network from their laptops.
-Large companies with offices spanning multiple locations use VPNs to ensure a secure and universal network for all office sites.
+In essence, a virtual private network (VPN for short) allows remote users to securely connect to a private server from any location.
+That often includes employees on the road or working from home, who can use VPNs to securely connect to the office network from their laptops.
+Large companies with offices spanning multiple locations also use VPNs to ensure a secure and universal network for all office sites.

 The purpose of VPNs

 It's worth considering which kind of VPN you're interested in before considering the purpose.
 A business VPN like the one you may use at work (or when working from home) is an essential tool for connecting disparate users to a single Intranet and accessing restricted files.
 It will have specialized tools to allow teams to work well together like dedicated IPs and a central management system, but you won't want to use it for more recreational reasons.